 Those who would implement a sexual-identity curriculum so early are driven by the conviction of their values system’s superiority.
 They’re proselytizing, and they want captive audience—the more tender, the better.
 By comparison, socially conservative parents opposed to these curricular innovations exhibit far greater reticence in the face of all the information we have yet to uncover about childhood development and human sexuality.
 Even supposing some of them believe gays should be stoned to death—at least they aren’t proposing that the topic be broached with everyone else’s five-year olds.

 But supposing there are parents who actually prefer to see heterosexuality take root and, in that interest, wouldn’t like their kids being taught an inimical set of values.
 Is that so strange?
 After bare survival, procreation is the highest priority of billions of years of our evolution, all the way back to those ignominious first protozoa.
 Of course, children who exhibit homosexual or gender non-normative tendencies should be afforded all the love, acceptance and protection that their parents would extend to them if they were straight.
 But it would be odd indeed if it isn’t embedded in many of our hardwirings for parents to want their kids to procreate naturally, far before they want them to find strictly romantic fulfillment, or professional success, or to marry inside the religion of their upbringing, or whatever.
 Leviticus has fuckall to do with this, because modern civilization can’t possibly stray farther than it already has from monotheism’s original strictures, yet gays (of all people) are jumping at the chance to mimic Eisenhower-era family values.
 This is Frankenstein’s monster seeking a mate, it comes not from a place of love, but of hate.
 The system rejected me, so I’m going to fellate it.
 Love wins, according to five of out of nine jurists emeritus.
+It just requires approval now.

 Of course, many gay advocates would argue instead that homophobia of any variety stems in significant part from self-identified heterosexuals’ terror of their own latent passions, and that in order to preempt intolerance these must be gently validated before small-minded parents have the chance to discourage them.
 Such certitude about the inner lives of others is classic projection that shouldn’t ever contribute to informing any school curricula, anywhere.